xiaoveiti/lazy_server_old/docs/lemp.md

 ### Optional Configure

-You can define several variables at the beghining of the script, but be sure to also addjust the correspondingly source list.
+You can define several variables at the beginning of the script, but be sure to also adjust the correspondingly source list.

 php="7.2"
 mariadb="10.2"

 install_pma="true"